Chessforeva/Cpp4chess/Sitemap/readme.txt

 Also uppercases & lowercases are different filenames.

-Directory outputs can be copied to a single file: cmd> copy *.txt > output_all.txt
+Directory outputs can be copied to a single file: cmd> copy *.txt output_all.txt
-This is better, avoid glitches in links.
+Or list multiple files, then it will try to read format (date,size,dots and commas) for each of them.

 That is all.